Thomas J. Dodd Jr.: Early life and education

-He gained an affinity for speaking Spanish as a teenager while going down to the docks in his hometown in Connecticut, where he often interacted with Spanish speaking-immigrants who worked as fishermen.
+Dodd gained an affinity for speaking Spanish as a teenager while going down to the docks in his hometown in Connecticut, where he often interacted with Spanish speaking-immigrants who worked as fishermen.
 He obtained his B.S.F.S from the School of Foreign Service in 1957.
 He went on to earn his Master of Arts and PhD from George Washington University, where he was also formerly an adjunct professor.

 Career

-He was a Second Lieutenant at Fort Holabird in Baltimore from 1958 to 1959.
-From 1960 to 1961, he was a Captain in the United States Army, where he was assigned to the Military Intelligence Detachment with the 49th Armored Division.
-He was awarded the Army Commendation Medal in 1961.
+Dodd was a Second Lieutenant at Fort Holabird in Baltimore from 1958 to 1959.
+From 1960 to 1961, he was a captain in the United States Army, where he was assigned to the Military Intelligence Detachment with the 49th Armored Division.
+Dodd was awarded the Army Commendation Medal in 1961.

 Dodd has taught Latin American history and diplomacy at the School of Foreign Service for over 30 years, where he is professor emeritus.
 He has written several books on Latin America and edited the papers of the Colombian diplomat Tomás Herrán.
-He is also the author of a biography of Tiburcio Carias.
+Dodd is also the author of a biography of Tiburcio Carias.
 He is a member of the Inter-American Foundation board of directors.

 Personal life

-He is the son of the late former U.S. Senator Thomas J. Dodd and brother of former U.S. Senator Chris Dodd.
+Dodd is the son of the late former U.S. Senator Thomas J. Dodd and brother of former U.S. Senator Chris Dodd.